marc-sturm/cppTFW/README.md

-# cppTFW
+# TestFramework.h
 Simple C++ test framework based on [Qt](http://www.qt.io), but not on _QTest_.
 The framework consists of one header only and needs no compilation.

 ## Test setup
-Class tests are created by deriving a test class from _QObject_ in a header file and defining _private slots_ for each test case.
+Class tests are created by defining a test class using the `TEST_CLASS` macro and by defining test methods using the `TEST_METHOD` macro:

-__SomeClass\_Test.h:__
+__SomeClass\_Test.cpp:__

 	#include "TestFramework.h"

 	TEST_CLASS(SomeClass_Test)
 	{
-	Q_OBJECT
-	private slots:

-		void TestCase1()
+	private:

+		TEST_METHOD(TestMethod1)
 		{
 			I_EQUAL(1+1, 2)
 		}

-		void TestCase2()
+		TEST_METHOD(TestMethod2)
 		{
 			IS_FALSE(1+1==3)
 		}
 	}

-The execution of all test classes is executed by this simple call:
+The all test classes are compiled into on app and executed by this simple call:

 __main.cpp:__

 	#include "TestFramework.h"